rhyst/olm/README.md

 Signal Name | String Value | Description
 ---|---|---
-AFTER_ARTICLE_READ |"AFTER_ARTICLE_READ" | After each article has been read and been parsed by Mistune for content and metadata.
+AFTER_ARTICLE_READ |`AFTER_ARTICLE_READ` | After each article has been read and been parsed by Mistune for content and metadata.
 Passes the article as the single argument.

+## Acknowledgement

+Heavily inspired by the [Pelican](https://blog.getpelican.com/) static site generator.